Myriam-Mabrouki/MemEC/README.md

 ### 2.1.
 Internet connection

 Make sure you are connected to Internet so the ```make_executables.sh``` program could work.
-If you cannot have an Internet connection on your platform, comment the whole **1 - Get TACLeBench tasks** part in ```make_executables.sh```, download [TACLeBench](http://dx.doi.org/10.4230/OASIcs.WCET.2016.2) repository by yourself and transfer it to your platform.
+If you cannot have an Internet connection on your platform, comment the whole **"1 - Get TACLeBench tasks"** part in ```make_executables.sh```, download [TACLeBench](http://dx.doi.org/10.4230/OASIcs.WCET.2016.2) repository by yourself and transfer it to your platform.

 ### 2.2.
 Required tools